maeddes/hse-24-winter/README.md

 ### **ABOVE ALL**

-Be able to relate the concepts of CAP theorem and the 12-factor apps to the technologies we are covering in the lecture, e.g. how do technologies like Spring Boot (or other frameworks/languages), Docker, Kubernetes incorporate or implement those aspects
+Be able to relate the concepts of the NIST definition, the abstraction layers, the CAP theorem, Richardson's model and the 12-factor apps to the technologies we are covering in the lecture, e.g. how do technologies like Spring Boot (or other frameworks/languages), Docker, Kubernetes incorporate or implement those aspects

 ---